jessewaites/piratebroadcast.github.io/_posts/2016-12-24-text-to-speech-demo-in-javascript.md

   <input name="pitch" type="range" min="0" max="2" step="0.1">
   <br>
+  <label for="rate">Enter the text you would like spoken here:</label>
-  <textarea class="form-control" rows="5" name="text">Press Speak now, or change this text first, then press the green button 👍</textarea>
+  <textarea class="form-control" rows="5" name="text">Press Speak now, or change this text first, then press the green button.
+The text in this box is editable. 👍</textarea>
   <br>

   <button id="speak" class="btn btn-success">Speak</button>